 WSDOT, in consultation with Ecology, selected compost-amended biofiltration swale (CABS) studies to fulfill the facility BMP effectiveness study permit requirements.
-The goal of the study is to test is shortened biofiltration swales, as compared to the minimum HRM swale length, will adequately treat runoff, and if salt-tolerant plant species can survive better than the standard plant mix and increase treatment.
-The results may allow for changes to the HRM specifications to allow for shortened swales that may be used in more locations without room for traditionally sized biofiltration swales and for salt tolerant species to be utilized in swales at maintenance facilities with road salting related activities.
-Program implementation during WY20 included site selection and study design activities.
+The goal of the study is to test is shortened biofiltration swales, as compared to the minimum HRM swale length, will adequately treat runoff.
+The results may inform changes to the HRM specifications to allow for shortened swales that may be used in more locations without room for traditionally sized biofiltration swales.
+Program implementation during WY21 included site selection and study design activities.

 WSDOT selected the two bioswales study sites, one facility is in Western Washington, and one is in Eastern Washington.
-The Eastern Washington CABS is testing a shortened swale and a sediment basin installed prior to the swale influent to remove excess sediment.
+The Eastern Washington CABS is testing a shortened swale with a sediment basin installed prior to the swale influent to remove excess sediment.
 The Western Washington CABS is also testing a shortened swale in a two-phase study.
-Once statistical goals for the original CABS study have been reached, the CABS will be replanted with salt-tolerant plant species and a duplicate study will be performed.

 The two CABS study sites (Figure 4) were selected based on the design guidelines listed below.
 Additional site selection criteria for this study, accounting for characteristics of both monitoring locations, are: